MCL Injury and Medial Collateral Ligament Sprain

 - Rest & Immobilization: Once a MCL injury is diagnosed it is important that the affected area be rested immediately.
 Any further movement or stress will only aggravate the condition and prolong recovery.
 It is also important to keep the injured area as still as possible.

 - Ice: By far the most important part.
 The application of ice will have the greatest effect on reducing bleeding, swelling and pain.
 Apply ice as soon as possible after the injury has occurred or been diagnosed.

-During the first 24 to 72 hours after an injury, be sure to avoid any form of heat at the injury site.
+During the first 24 to 72 hours be sure to avoid any form of heat at the injury site.
 This includes heat lamps, heat creams, spas, Jacuzzi’s and saunas.
 Avoid all movement and massage of the injured area.
 Also, avoid excessive alcohol.
 All these things will increase the bleeding, swelling and pain of your injury.
-Avoid them at all costs.

 Although it is important to be able to treat MCL injury, prevention should be your first priority.
 So what are some of the things you can do to help prevent medial collateral ligament sprain?

 - Warm Up properly: A good warm up is essential in getting the body ready for any activity.
 A well-structured warm up will prepare your heart, lungs, muscles, joints and your mind for strenuous activity.

 - Avoid activities that cause pain: This is self-explanatory, but try to be aware of activities that cause pain or discomfort, and either avoid them or modify them.

 - Rest and Recovery: Rest is very important in helping the soft tissues of the body recover from strenuous activity.
 Be sure to allow adequate recovery time between workouts or training sessions.

 - Balancing Exercises: Any activity that challenges your ability to balance, and keep your balance, will help what is called, proprioception: – your body’s ability to know where its limbs are at any given time.